 The lessons are divided into five main sections described below and accessed via the secondary navigation bar you see above under "Lessons".

 - Start Here - This section is for new owners who have just received their keyboard and are anxious to simply get it up and start playing as quickly as possible.
 It introduces you to your keyboard (no matter what model you have) and explains the key things you need to understand to start playing songs.
+The latest PSR-SX900/SX700 model is included in all the Start Here lessons.

 - Playing -